scyfris/cognitive_rpg/obsidian/Story/Story.md

 		Sets up an emotional gut response from the researcher's derision.

 #### Scene 6
 Alex goes home and sees Dillon still working on the motors for his electric skateboard.
-He makes ramen for him, and they talk about what happened that day.
+They talk about what happened that day.
 	Purpose:
-		Highlights Alex's respect for Sera.
+		Glimpses of Sera's background.

 #### Scene 7
 Wei confronts Alex about working with Sera.
-He reminds Alex of his paper that he is working on and warns him to watch out for himself - Sera's a highly ambitious researcher who might be chasing after something that she thinks will give her the most recognition even if it's clear that it will lead to nowhere.
+He warns him to watch out for himself - Sera's a highly ambitious researcher who wasn't afraid of throwing people under the bus if they don't live up to her standards.
 	Purpose:
 		Raise the stakes.
 		Details into others' impression of Sera.